q231950/sputnik/README.md

 `./sputnik eckey remove`

+This will remove the signing identity local to your machine - it is up to you to revoke the key in the Cloudkit Dashboard.

 ### Ping Shelve

 This is one sample GET request to Cloudkit, using a specific container ID.
 If you want to make this request working for you, you need to change the container ID in `requestmanager.go` and recompile.